 Johnnys says: Ropes of lime-green, trailing blooms.

 Fantastic color and texture for fresh bouquets or large containers.
 When dried, the blooms turn from green to a light tan color that works well in fall arrangements.
 Common names include amaranth and tassel flower.
+We love to use amaranth in bouquets, particularly in the fall.
 Ht.
 36–60".

 Amaranth, Hopi Red Dye (heirloom)